What is SCAUT?

 Honorary Professor of Cardiac Rhythm Management

-The project runs from 2014-2017.
-It is co-funded by Innovation Fund Denmark and the participating parties.
+The project is co-funded by Innovation Fund Denmark and the participating parties.